 So what's the difference between 'green' and 'grue' that explains why we use one and not the other?
-Goodman argues that the only significant difference is that 'green' is 'entrenched' in our inductive practices.
+Goodman argues that the only significant difference is that 'green', though not 'grue', is 'entrenched' in our inductive practices.
 It is not that 'green' better approximates the 'real' condition of emeralds.